Criteria for Success

 Related Resource

-For more information, see these statements from MIT EECS faculty about what they look for in a grad school application.
+For more information, see these statements from MIT EECS faculty about what they look for in a grad school statement of objectives.

 Resources and Annotated Examples